Advanced25 min readUniversal

 Rockwell Automation Structured Text Example for Safety Systems

 Complete working example demonstrating Structured Text implementation for Safety Systems using Rockwell Automation FactoryTalk Suite.
-This code has been tested on ControlLogix hardware.
+Follows Rockwell Automation naming conventions.
+Tested on ControlLogix hardware.

 (* Rockwell Automation FactoryTalk Suite - Safety Systems Control *)